Open Access in English and American Studies

 Open Access Books

-A search in the Directory of Open Access Books (DOAB) yielded around 387 results in total for the search terms English literature, English language and American literature (as of March 2024).
+A search in the Directory of Open Access Books (DOAB) in May 2025 using the terms “English literature”, “English language”, and “American literature” yielded a total of 451 results.
+Numerous monographs were also found under the more general search terms “American Studies” (470 results) and “English Studies” (43 results).
 In addition, there are publications from the areas of postcolonial studies, literary studies, cultural studies, etc. Because the platform does not provide uniform content indexing, it is worthwhile using search terms to search for books on the research topic in question.
 In addition, the platform OAPEN provides direct access to many hundreds of titles under the aforementioned search terms.

 Disciplinary Repositories

-The most important repositories for English and American studies include:
+The most important repositories for English and American Studies include:

 An overview of relevant repositories is provided by the Open Directory of Open Access Repositories (OpenDOAR).
 The English Language and Literature Commons section of the database Digital Commons Network lists full-text articles from institutional repositories worldwide (with a focus on US institutions).